 Reason #1: You've setup recording settings which have blocked this user's session from ever recording.

-To start, let’s navigate to Settings > Recording to see if you have any settings setup that would help explain why this session never recorded.
+To start, let’s navigate to Settings > Recording and Privacy > Recording to see if you have any settings setup that would help explain why this session never recorded.
 Once there, you’ll want to ask yourself the following questions:

 - Is recording toggled on?